-We need to be careful to avoid pitfalls of legalism like the Pharisees had done, which was to prescribe certain set times for fasting: twice a week on

-Wednesday and Friday!
-Some believe a particular day for fasting was commanded in Scripture only once -- on the Day of Atonement Leviticus 16.
+We need to be careful to avoid pitfalls of legalism like the Pharisees had done, which was to prescribe certain set times for fasting: twice a week on Wednesday and Friday!
+Some believe a particular day for fasting was commanded in Scripture only once Leviticus 16.

-I do not believe the comandment about the Day of Atonement has to do with Fasting, even though it very well could if you feel called to do so, but the command to afflict your soul is more of a spiritual affliction.
+I do not believe the commandment about the Yum Kipper (Day of Atonement) has to do with Fasting, even though it very well could if you feel called to do so, but the command to afflict your soul is more of a spiritual affliction.

 In all the rest of Scripture there are no other Scriptures which command fasting at a specific time or on a specific occasion!
 None!
-Yet even now, says ayat (Yahuah), return to me with all your heart, with mourning/wailing.
+Yet even now, says 3Y37 (Yahuah), return to me with all your heart, with mourning/wailing .
 Joel 2:12